sibuloJoseph/lab_evaluation/README.md

 # lab_evaluation
-This is repo is for the first lab evaluation for the SENG 300 course
+This repo is for the first lab evaluation for the SENG 300 course